Bet Sizing In No Limit Poker

 Similarly, if you minimum raise a player that bets into you, you will often be giving them the correct odds to outdraw you, even if you have the best hand at the time.
 In addition to this, a minimum bet or raise tells you very little about your opponent’s hand, as they are almost always going to call regardless of what they might be holding.

 As a general rule of thumb, if you are making a raise before the flop, you should be looking to raise around 3 or 4 times the size of the big blind.
-However, if there have been a few limpers before you and you still intend to make a raise, you should add an extra bet onto the 3 or 4 times the BB raise to help prevent other players from calling with good odds.
+However, if there have been a few limpers before you and you still intend to make a raise, you should add an extra bet onto the 3 (or 4) times the BB raise to prevent other players from calling with good odds.

 Here is a quick table to show how much you should be raising preflop depending on how many players have limped into the pot:

-• Bet 3/4 to the full size of the pot after the flop.
+• Bet around 3/4 the size of the pot after the flop.

-• Raise 3 or 4 times the size of the big blind before the flop.
+• Raise 3 or 4 times the size of the big blind + 1 for each limper before the flop.

 Whenever you decide that you want to make a bet or a raise, you should always take a look at the size of the pot before moving that chip slider or before counting out the chips in your stack.
 It is important to reduce the odds your opponents are getting and to maximize the value from your hand by making good strong bets.